MichaelCurrin/trends/README.md

 ### Templates

-Example UI URL create searches.
-This is a good starting point for new searches - set to worldwide and 5 years lookback.
+Starting point to do searches using the UI.
+This has been set to worldwide and 5 years.

 - https://trends.google.com/trends/explore?date=today%205-y&q=foo